alaurenson/Shantou-2018/Project/readme.md

 $ less species_1_orthos.pep.fasta
 ```

-## Blast DNA and protein data to ID; describe how the genes function in vivo
+## Blast Protein data to ID; describe how the genes function in vivo

 View each _orthos.pep.fasta file using `less` - they'll look like this:
 ```